 Minor Checklist Form

-Students seeking a VMS minor must fill out and submit their VMS Minor Checklist to the Chair of the VMS Department by the second Friday of the month of September.
+Students seeking a VMS minor must fill out and submit their VMS Minor Checklist to the Chair of the VMS Department by the end of the Capstone Seminar course.

 The Capstone Research Seminar (VMS-0199) is a requirement of the VMS Minor.
 In this weekly class, VMS Minor candidates learn research tools, explore methodologies and work on defining a final topic, bibliography, abstract, and outline for their thesis.

 In their final semester, usually immediately following the Capstone Research Seminar, VMS Minor candidates enroll in an Independent Study with their principal advisor to write their Minor Thesis, building on the structure defined during the Capstone Research Seminar.
 The writing process is also supported by a second reader (VMS faculty member), and third reader (non-VMS faculty member).
 All VMS candidates present their theses at the VMS Minor symposium, organized at the end of each academic year.